-Consultative leaders assume their team is capable and has the knowledge needed to excel at their jobs.
+Consultative leaders assume their team has the capability and knowledge needed to excel at their jobs.

-An example of the consultative management style is Ray Dalio, founder of Bridgewater Associates.
-Ray Dalio values independent thinking and encourages every employee in the company, no matter how new or junior, to put forward new ideas and suggestions.
+A real-life example of the consultative management style is Ray Dalio, founder of Bridgewater Associates.
+Ray Dalio values independent thinking.
+He encourages every employee, no matter how junior, to put forward new ideas and suggestions.

-- Team members are more engaged as they are consulted and feel respected
+- Increases employee engagement as team members are often consulted and feel respected

-- Quality of decisions can be better as it involves input from many team members
+- Improves quality of decisions as it considers input from many team members

-- Different creative ideas may be generated during the consultative process as people’s feel safe to voice their opinions
+- Different creative ideas may be generated during the decision-making process as people feel safe to voice their opinions

 - Time-consuming as it involves many rounds of meetings.
-This is less effective for urgent tasks
+This style is less effective for urgent tasks

-- Manages conflicting opinions and results in some people being unhappy with final decisions
+- Manages conflicting opinions, which results in some people being unhappy with final decisions

 Participative leaders normally involve their entire team.
-They encourage the team to participate in decision-making, consulting, and will involve them in the formulation of plans and policies.
+They encourage their employees to take part in decision-making and involve them in formulating plans and policies.

-This is sometimes called democratic leadership, as it decentralizes authority.
+This is sometimes called a democratic management style, as it decentralizes authority.

-When conducting meetings, a leader acts more like a facilitator and lets employees open up and do the talking.
-The leader works closely with team members, focusing on building relationships and rapport.
+When conducting meetings, the leader takes a hands-off approach.
+They act more like facilitators, letting employees open up and do the talking.
+They work alongside team members, focusing on building relationships and rapport.

-An example is Richard Branson, the CEO of the Virgin group.
-He has a highly interactive style of leadership where his employees are motivated and empowered to reach the goals of the organization.
+Richard Branson, CEO of the Virgin Group, perfectly embodies this democratic leadership style.
+He has a collaborative management approach that empowers his employees to reach the goals of the organization.